 December 31, 2020: Flexibility Act Deadline to Restore FTE & Wages for PPP Forgiveness

-While the loans and forgiveness are processed by lending institutions, you can download and complete the application.
+As of August 8, 2020 the Paycheck Protection Program is no longer accepting new applicants.
+However, now is the time to download and complete the forgiveness application.
 We are glad to assist you with this process; feel free to register for assistance at no-cost.
 We offer a proprietary forgiveness calculator to help you accurately calculate the amount you may be eligible for.

 You can access the general forgiveness application updated June 16th here.